dmarathe/React_Redux/Readme.md

 3. Every docume nt has a “ Pin” button that pins the element on top of the list.
 Once a document is pinned it sho ws an “ Unpin” button.

+# Functionality:
+1. Pin the document
+..* On pin the document, it will be placed first in 1-st column
+2. Unpit the document
+..* On unpin the document, it will be placed pushed last of list 3.Delete the document

+Implemented column design so that we can preserve image aspect ratio and utilize most of space on page without white space.

 #Technologies/Libraries used:
 1. React